-All of its superclasses are handle compatible (handle classes are handle compatible by definition).
+All its superclasses are handle compatible (handle classes are handle compatible by definition).

 classdef HPropertyDefaults < handle & Utility properties GraphPrim = line; Width = 1.5; Color = 'black'; end end

-If you subclass a value class that is not handle compatible in combination with a handle compatible class, the subclass is a nonhandle compatible value class.
-The ValueSub class:
+If you subclass both a value class that is not handle compatible

-classdef ValueSub < MException & Utility % ValueSub class is-a value class that is not % itself a handle-compatibile class methods function obj = ValueSub(str1,str2) obj = obj@MException(str1,str2); end end end
+classdef ValueSub < MException & Utility methods function obj = ValueSub(str1,str2) obj = obj@MException(str1,str2); end end end

 Objects passed to methods of handle compatible classes can be either handle or value objects.
 There are two different behaviors to consider when implementing methods for a class that operate on both handles and values:

-If an input object is a handle object, then the method can alter the handle object and these changes are visible to all workspaces that have the same handle.
+If an input object is a handle object and the method alters the handle object, these changes are visible to all workspaces that contain the same handle.

 If an input object is a value object, then changes to the object made inside the method affect only the value inside the method workspace.

-Handle compatible methods generally do not alter input objects because the effect of such changes are not the same for handle and nonhandle objects.
+Handle compatible methods generally do not alter input objects because the effects of such changes are not the same for handle and nonhandle objects.

-See Modifying Objects for information about modifying handle and value objects.
+See Object Modification for information about modifying handle and value objects.

-Use the isa function to determine if an object is a handle object:
+To determine if an object is a handle object, use the

-classdef (HandleCompatible) Util % Utility class that adds a time stamp properties TimeStamp end methods function obj = setTime(obj) % Return object after modification obj.TimeStamp = now; end end end
+classdef (HandleCompatible) Util % Utility class that adds a time stamp properties TimeStamp end methods function obj = setTime(obj) obj.TimeStamp = now; end end end

 Subclasses cannot override sealed methods.
 In situations requiring subclasses to specialize methods defined by a utility class, you can employ the design pattern referred to as the template method.